ShiftNZ/moodle-local_quizadditionalbehaviour/README.md

 2. Hide or show the correctly answered question from the immediate previous attempt.
 3. Custom grading functionality.

 These customisations were pulled from a bunch of core files that were modified in order to achieve this behaviour.
+I just put the things in the right places.

 The local plugin is used to override the core quiz and question behaviour classes and renderers so that custom functionality can happen.